trevbeer/Trackman-Shiny/README.md

 In www folder, put a PNG/JPG image for your particular team/organization.

+## Notes on additional paths/files

+- spraychart.R contains our template from which we learned to incorporate visually appealing spray charts into our shiny application.

 Code inspiration is credit to: https://github.com/sambornstein/Simple-Sabermetrics/tree/main - we expanded upon the formatting and ideas present in this code base to develop our unique Shiny app.

 If bugs or errors are identified, please contact Trevor Beer (tbeerwheels@gmail.com).
 Thank you.